M. S. Golwalkar: Ban and arrest

 When Mahatma Gandhi was assassinated in January 1948 by Nathuram Godse, there was widespread apprehension that the RSS was involved.
 Golwalkar and 20,000 swayamsevaks were arrested on 4 February, and the RSS was banned for "promoting violence and subversion".
 Godse said that he acted on his initiative, and no official connection between the RSS and Gandhi's assassination has ever been made.
 However, Nathuram Godse's brother Gopal Godse—also accused in the assassination plot—said that Nathuram never left the RSS, and his statement was designed to protect the RSS and Golwalkar (who were in deep trouble after the assassination).
 Golwalkar was released on 5 August, after the six-month statutory limit expired.

 The RSS ban continued, and Golwalkar tried to negotiate with Home Minister Vallabhbhai Patel about having it lifted.
 The mass arrests, violence against members, and the ban by an independent Indian government of what was understood as a patriotic organisation was a shock to the RSS membership.

-Although Patel asked the RSS to join the Congress, Golwalkar disapproved.
+Patel asked the RSS to join the Congress, but Golwalkar declined.
 Patel then demanded, as a precondition, that the RSS adopt a written constitution.
-Golwalkar responded by beginning a satyagraha on 9 December 1948, and he and 60,000 RSS volunteers were arrested.
-RSS leaders Eknath Ranade, Bhaiyaji Dani, and Balasaheb Deoras suspended the satyagraha in January 1949 and, in collaboration with liberal leader T. R. Venkatarama Sastri, wrote an RSS constitution of which Patel approved.
-The ban was lifted on 11 July 1949.
+Golwalkar responded by beginning a satyagraha on 9 December 1948, and, along with 60,000 RSS volunteers, courted arrest.
+In Golwalkar's absence, the RSS leaders Eknath Ranade, Bhaiyaji Dani, and Balasaheb Deoras suspended the satyagraha in January 1949 and, in collaboration with liberal leader T. R. Venkatarama Sastri, wrote an RSS constitution.
+After Patel approved the constitution, the ban was lifted on 11 July 1949.
 The government of India stated that the decision to lift the ban had been made given Golwalkar's promise of loyalty to the Constitution of India and the acceptance of India's national flag explicitly in the RSS constitution.

+Sangh Parivar

 Organisations founded and supported by RSS volunteers became collectively known as Sangh Parivar.